Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

+{In addition to~\parencite{balabanov2020randomized,balabanov2021randomizedGS} and the present article, there is another notable work by Nakatsukasa and Tropp~\parencite{nakatsukasa2021fast} on randomized Krylov methods,} {which was conducted independently and made available slightly earlier than the present work.} {It is also worth noting that the sketched minimal-residual condition used in randomized GMRES and the sketched Galerkin orthogonality condition used in randomized FOM and RR were proposed in~\parencite{balabanov2019randomized,balabanov2019randomized2},} {where they were applied to compute approximate solutions of linear parametric systems in a low-dimensional subspace.}

 This article is organized as follows.
 The basic notations are explained in~\cref{prem}.
-We introduce a general BGS process and particularize it to few classical variants in~\Cref{BGSprocess}.
-In~\cref{sketching} we present the basic ingredients of the random sketching technique and also extend the results from~\cite{balabanov2021randomizedGS} concerning the effect of sketching on rounding errors in a matrix-matrix product.
-In~\cref{RBGS}, we present novel RBGS algorithm, stability of which is analyzed in~\cref{stability}. \Cref{applications} discusses the application of the methodology to solving clustered eigenvalue problems and linear systems, possibly with multiple right-hand sides.
-For this we develop the randomized block Arnoldi iteration and the associated GMRES and Rayleigh-Ritz methods.
-Nontrivial numerical experiments in~\cref{experiments} demonstrate the great potential of our methodology.
-In~\cref{concl} we conclude the work and provide an avenue of future research.
+We introduce a general BGS process and particularize it to {a} few classical variants in~\Cref{BGSprocess}.
+In~\cref{sketching} we present the basic ingredients of the random sketching technique and also extend the results from~\parencite{balabanov2021randomizedGS} concerning the effect of sketching on rounding errors in a matrix-matrix product.
+In~\cref{RBGS}, we present novel RBGS algorithms, {including the low synchronization variant which relies on randomized CholeskyQR, a matrix based version of a vector oriented algorithm presented in~\parencite{balabanov2021randomizedGS,balabanov2020randomized}.
+Randomized CholeskyQR is highly related to~\parencite{rokhlin2008fast}.} The stability of RBGS is analyzed in~\cref{stability}. \Cref{applications} discusses the application of the methodology to solving clustered eigenvalue problems and linear systems, possibly with multiple right-hand sides.
+For this we develop the randomized block Arnoldi iteration and the associated GMRES, {FOM}, and RR methods.
+Nontrivial numerical experiments in~\cref{experiments} demonstrate great potential of our methodology. {The proofs of theorems and propositions from the stability analysis are deferred to~\cref{proofs}.} In~\cref{concl} we conclude the work and provide an avenue of future research.

+{As supplementary material, {we provide} a discussion on the efficient solution of sketched least-squares problems, which {is a component} of the RGS and RBGS algorithms, and provide an analysis of the accuracy of the randomized RR approximation from the paper.}